fyabc/MiniGames/HearthStone2/README.md

 New game logic system.

-## NOTE
+## Important Note: Use MyHearthStone instead

-This project is deprecated, the new version of MyHearthStone is in development.
+This project is deprecated and **no longer maintained**, the new version of [MyHearthStone](https://github.com/fyabc/MyHearthStone) is in development.

 ## Game rules and data